Information for Employees

 All managers have the right and the authority to manage and strong management is not the same as bullying and it is important not to confuse the two, however, there is a very fine line between strong management and bullying, but when the sufferer becomes distressed, that line is crossed.

-If you genuinely feel you are being treated unfairly by a boss or colleague, it is possible you are being bullied.
-Although there is no comprehensive list of bullying behaviours, and there is no one type of person who is likely to be a bully, the list below should give an idea of some behaviour which constitutes workplace bullying.
+If you genuinely feel you are being treated unfairly by a manager or colleague, it is possible you are being bullied.
+Although there is no comprehensive list of bullying behaviours and there is no one type of person who is likely to be a bully, the list below should give an idea of some behaviour which constitutes workplace bullying.

 - Competent staff being constantly criticised, having responsibilities removed or being given trivial tasks to do

 - Persistently picking on people in front of others or in private